johnnykfeng/CRYPTO-NOTES/Bitcoin Transactions - from Send to Receive.md

 When a node receives a TX file, it keeps it in a holding area called Mempool (short for "memory pool").
 This concludes the broadcasting step.

 ### Confirming
 Miners group the TX files together from the Mempool and create a "block".
 There is a limit to the number of TX files put in a block, so the TX that pays the highest mining fees are prioritized.
-Miners compete with each other to get their block into the blockchain.
-The
+Miners compete with each other to get their block into the blockchain, based on solving a mathematical computation.
+The miner with the most computational power has the best chance of winning.
+Once the winner is chosen, and the block is appended to the blockchain, all the TXs in the block are considered "confirmed".

+Metaphor
+The miners are writing the history book of btc transactions, the winner of each mining block gets the write the next page.